eduardolagares/pushbox/README.md

 To create a apiKey run rails console and create a User.
 For a client user uses the role **client** and for admin user uses the role **admin**

-> User.create(name: "App Client User", role: :client)
+> User.create(name: "App Client", role: :client)

-> User.create(name: "Admin User", role: :admin)
+> User.create(name: "Backend Client", role: :admin)

 The api_key for user is generated automatically when user is created.
 Next you have to get it.